 Then you will do a finished drawing of final and best idea

-and finally begin to build your lantern out of clay.
+and finally begin to build your pieces out of clay.

-REMEMBER: this is a lantern so identify the areas that will be cut out in your final drawing with darkly shaded pencil as the negative space.
+REMEMBER: If you are doing lanterns, identify the areas that will be cut out in your final drawing with darkly shaded pencil as the negative space.

 a regular arrangement of alternated or repeated elements (shape, lines, colors) or motifs